bijoyanupam/frontend-starter-kit/README.md

 Front-end starter kit for automated web development.

 ## What's included?
+- Unit Testing (QUnit): Support for unit testing using [QUnit](https://qunitjs.com/) in a headless browser instance of PhantomJS using a static web server.
 - ESLint: Checks your js files for errors.
 - Babel: Transpile ES6 based JS files for current browsers.
 - Browserify: Bundles node.js-style modules for current browsers and combine them into one file.